Lower Bounds for Quantum Oblivious Transfer: Oblivious Transfer as a Forcing Primitive

+In particular, the forcing bias satisfies $\varepsilon \geq \sqrt{2}^k$.
 Once we extended the semidefinite programming formulation, the proof of the theorem follows almost directly from the proof in \cite{Kit03} and \cite{ABD+04} for coin flipping except that the honest outcome probabilities are different in our case.
 Namely, for $\ket{\psi}$ defined above, we have

 when $x$, $b$, and $x_b$ are consistent and $0$ otherwise.